neurodroid/stimfit/doc/sphinx/manual/python.rst

     >>> stf.

-which will pop up a window showing all the available functions from the stimfit module (abreviated stf).
+which will pop up a window showing all the available functions from the Stimfit module (abbreviated stf).
 For example, you could now check whether a file is open by selecting the check_doc function from that
 list: